Unbiased likelihood estimation of the Langevin diffusion for animal movement modelling: Numerical experiment

 In the third and fourth experiment we aim to study the accuracy of the BBIS approximation as we vary the number of bridges $M$ and the number of importance sampling nodes $N$.
 We therefore fix $\Delta_t = 1$, and fix the number of observations to $n = 5000$.
 In the third experiment we fix $M = 50$ and vary $N$.
 In the fourth experiment we fix $N = 50$, and vary $M$.

 For quick reference, we give a list with a summary of each of the four numerical experiments.
-We call the first two simulation studies and the latter two convergence analysises.
+We denote the first two simulation studies and the latter two convergence analysises.

 \begin{itemize} \item \textbf{Simulation study I:} The number of observations is fixed.
 The time spanned by the observations increase as $\Delta_t$ increase. \item \textbf{Simulation study II:} Observations spans fixed time interval.
 Number of observations decrease as $\Delta_t$ increase. \item \textbf{Convergence analysis I:} $\Delta_t = 1$, the number of bridges $M = 50$, and the number of observations $n = 5000$ is fixed.
 The number of importance sampling nodes $N$ is varied. \item \textbf{Convergence analysis II:} $\Delta_t = 1$, the number of importance sampling nodes $N = 50$, and the number of observations $n = 5000$ is fixed.
 The number of bridges $M$ is varied. \end{itemize}